Strategies

 or is canceled.

-This example sets a timer to fire once per minute, starting immediately:
+This example sets a timer to fire once per minute.
+The timer starts immediately and its first event

 self.clock.set_timer(